 Orienteering in a box helps teach the Scouts how to use a compass.
 It also teaches them to measure their paces so they can estimate how far they've walked.

-The boys start out by calculating how many paces it will take them to walk 10 meters.
+The Scouts start out by calculating how many paces it will take them to walk 10 meters.
 Then they put a cardboard box over their heads and follow a route that they are given.

-The routes give them instructions such as go 10 meters north then 20 meters east then 10 south, etc. At the end, the boys take the boxes off of their heads to see how close they are to the finish mark.
+The routes give them instructions such as go 10 meters north then 20 meters east then 10 south, etc. At the end, the Scouts take the boxes off of their heads to see how close they are to the finish mark.

 It may be a bit hard to imagine how it works, so check out this video of my Webelos, Grant, moving through his route.

 Here's a shorter version of the video, if you don't have time to watch the entire walk.

 Our theme was “Cub Wars – A Galactic Adventure,” so our awesome volunteer, Jane, decorated the boxes to look like Tie Fighters.
 We really had fun watching the Scouts spin around with Tie Fighter boxes on their heads! 🙂

 Roger kindly agreed to let me share the activity (including his maps and route cards) here on the blog.
 You can download the instructions, maps and route cards by clicking this link: